boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 the *Pipeline Jenkinsfile* block by clicking the red **X**.
 Then, using the *Add* dropdown, click the *Jenkins Templating Engine* option to add it.

-Scroll down to the *Solutions Delivery Platform* section and, in the *Source Location* dropdown, select "Git."
+Scroll down to the *Jenkins Templating Engine* section and, in the *Source Location* dropdown, select "Git."
 In the *Repository URL* section, add your pipeline config repo's URL.
 This is the same URL you would use to clone it, which you can get by accessing to the repo online, clicking the "Clone or download"